zslwyuan/AMF-Placer/src/app/AMFPlacer/AMFPlacerMainPage.md

 3. parallelize the implementation of each stage of placement based on multi-threading
 4. modularized function implementation for easier further development
 5. flexible and extensible JSON-based placement configuration
+6. support placement check-point importing/exporting
-6. a set of pre-implementation benchmarks from latest practical FPGA applications
+7. a set of pre-implementation benchmarks from latest practical FPGA applications

 **Implementation Overview**